Akinfiresoye-Victor/Web-Scraping-project/README.md

 - Fetches all categories from the site
 - For each category, scrapes multiple pages (pagination) to collect book details
 - Extracts data such as title, price, availability, and possibly rating
-- Saves results in a structured format (see below)
+- Saves results in a structured format

 ---